Saifullah-1/ML/Notes/Ensembles.md

 ### Why This Assumption is Reasonable

 1. **Same Data Distribution**:
-   - All models are trained on datasets sampled from the same underlying distribution \( p_{\text{data}} \).
+   - All models are trained on datasets sampled from the same underlying distribution \( p_data \).
 This ensures that the expectations and variances of their predictions are consistent.

 2. **Same Model Architecture**:
    - All models use the same algorithm (e.g., decision trees) and hyperparameters, so their behavior is consistent across different training sets.